Muhammad540/Zap/README.md

 | `DMux4Way` |
 | `DMux8Way` |

-Multi-way variants are built by cascading smaller ones. `Mux4Way16` is just two `Mux16` feeding into a third.
+Multi way variants are built by cascading smaller ones. `Mux4Way16` is just two `Mux16` feeding into a third.

 ### Layer 3: Arithmetic